maksgamal/Newleadsfuel/documentation/starter_tech_stack_document.md

 - Database with proper security measures
 - Payment processing integration

-This tech stack provides a robust foundation for building a scalable, secure, and user-friendly web application with all the modern features expected in a professional SaaS product.
+This tech stack provides a robust foundation for building a scalable, secure, and user-friendly web application with all the modern features expected in a professional SaaS product, leveraging Supabase's native authentication system for seamless user management and security.